-The NDSN program is a comprehensive program aimed at enhancing the funding success of early career investigators from diverse backgrounds, including investigators from underrepresented groups.
+The NDSN program is a comprehensive program aimed at enhancing the funding success of early-stage investigators from diverse backgrounds, including investigators from underrepresented groups.
 See: Notice of NIH's Interest in Diversity NOT-OD-20-031.
 The program provides workshops and supportive coaching as participants prepare a complete research or career development award application for NIDA funding consideration.
 The program culminates in a mock review of the participants’ applications.

 NDSN Program Framework